naturalcandy/blogng/content/Blog/sixth_post/index.md

 Quick reminder: Work refers to the total number of steps needed for sequential execution.
 Span, on the other hand, is the longest chain of dependent steps when executed in parallel, assuming infinite processors.
 Both can be upper-bounded with asymptotic analysis.
 {{< /alert >}}

-A common question that may arise is why work efficiency matters when the focus is on parallel execution.
+A common question that may arise is why Work efficiency matters when the focus is on parallel execution.
 Implementing `reduce` using both DnC and Contraction yields a \\(O(logn)\\) Span, so does the choice between the two matter?

 The distinction lies in efficiency and resource constraints.
 Span's assumption of infinite processors is often unrealistic; we will not always have a processor available to execute a computation for a problem/subproblem.
 Additionally, DnC can incur extra overhead by generating multiple subproblems, whereas Contraction focuses on solving a single, reduced subproblem.
 For more on the practical limitations of parallel algorithms, see my earlier [blog post](../fifth_post/).